RaptaG/CAAIS/README.md

 ## Usage

-Open up aterminal inside the folder where CAAIS is installed and run one of the following, according to what you want to do:
+Open up a terminal inside the folder where CAAIS is installed and run one of the following, according to what you want to do:

 ```
 sudo ./CAAIS -h or --help:            Display the help menu